History of ACTT Shows

 2017: You will be found

 The 13th annual show, You Will Be Found was inspired by the hit Broadway musical, Dear Evan Hansen.
 The title number, chosen as a pledge to help find a cure for TD1, was especially moving, featuring video from ACTT founder Helen Rapp Nightingale, past directors Sally Lemkemeier and Madeline Mauzy and past cast members Spencer Milford, Mary Chamberlain and Claire Lord.
 This outstanding production also featured songs from Something Rotten, Newsies, Bring It On, Grease, Mamma Mia, A Chorus Line, Chicago and many more.
 The show returned to John Burroughs School on the first weekend in August.
-Cara Palombo again served as director and was assisted by Marissa Pineda (Creative Director), Charlie B. Southern (Technical Director), Cara Westcott (Choreographer), Brooke Westcott (Assistant Choreographer), Julia Riew (Musical Director), Lauren Goldberg (Costume and Props Manager) and Isabella Koster (Social Media Manager). $27,000 was given to JDRF as a result of this show!
+Cara Palombo again served as director and was assisted by Marissa Pineda (Creative Director), Charlie B. Southern (Technical Director), Cara Westcott (Choreographer), Jennifer Goldberg (Production Manager), Brooke Westcott (Assistant Choreographer), Julia Riew (Musical Director), Lauren Goldberg (Costume and Props Manager) and Isabella Koster (Social Media Manager). $27,000 was given to JDRF as a result of this show!

 2016: The Story of Tonight